Greyhawk: The Adventure Begins: Contents

-The Adventure Begins contains a general overview of the world of Oerth, including updates on the world's history, notable calendar events, and descriptions of the cultural and geographical divisions of the area.
-The book provides much specific information on the City of Greyhawk, the largest and most populous city of Oerth, including details on everything from its ruling council to its criminal codes, and descriptions of notable locations and characters within the city.
+The Adventure Begins is a supplement which provides an overview of the world of Oerth, with updates on the world's history, notable events on the calendar, and descriptions of the cultural and geographical divisions found in the area.
+The book provides detailed information on the City of Greyhawk, the largest and most populous city of Oerth, including specifics on items such as its ruling council and criminal codes, and descriptions of important locations and characters of the city.

 Publication history

-The Adventure Begins was intended as a "bridge" between previous Greyhawk products, and the relaunch of the new product line.
+The Adventure Begins was published in July 1998.
+The book was intended to provide a bridge between previous Greyhawk products, and the relaunch of the new product line.
 The book updates material from the earlier From the Ashes.

 The book was the first in a series of publications designed to re-launch the Greyhawk campaign setting, followed by other sourcebooks and adventure modules set in Greyhawk such as Return to the Temple of Elemental Evil and Return to the Tomb of Horrors.